robinwojcik3/Plantnet-/README.md

 - Clicking a species name copies the Latin name to the clipboard.
 - Google Gemini can generate a comparison table with optional text‑to‑speech playback.
-- When a single species is searched, a button below the results can fetch suggestions of morphologically similar species from the same genus using the Gemini API.
+- When a single species is searched, a button appears directly below the comparison table allowing you to fetch suggestions of morphologically similar species from the same genus via the Gemini API.